yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 # Challenge of App2App with Brokers

-## App2App with Brokers - Flow Diagram
+## App2App with brokers requires a web browser

 ~~~ aasvg
 {::include art/app2app-w-brokers-and-browser.ascii-art}
 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-## App2App with brokers requires a web browser

 Since OAuth Brokers reside on web domains which no native app claims as Deep Links, OAuth requests to Brokers and responses to Broker's redirect_uri will be handled by a web browser.